jfrayshe/learn.neurotechedu.com/neural oscillations.md

 # What are Neural Oscillations?

 Neural oscillations are repetitive, rhythmic synchronized frequency patterns in the central nervous system.
-They occur during activation of large clusters of neurons, though they can occur with a single neuron as well.
+They occur during activation of large clusters of neurons, though they can occur with single neurons as well;
+commercial EEG's can only register the larger clusters.
 Although the raw data obtained from  electroencephalograms are formatted as a function of time, neural oscillations are visualized in terms of frequency and measured in units of Hertz (Hz); one cycle per second.
 As such the neural clusters generate neural oscillations that can be characterized by the frequency range in which they occur:
 * Alpha waves (7.5-12.5 Hz).
 Alpha waves also contain a subset of waves known as mu waves, which occur in the same frequency range but are correlated to the motor cortex.
 (Need examples of that these connect to)